 Call Our Miami International University Student Personal Injury Lawyer for a Free Consultation

 If you faced injuries on campus at MIU while you were a student there, you may be entitled to file a lawsuit against the school to seek compensation for your injuries.
 For a free legal consultation on your case, call our personal injury lawyer for Miami International University students injured on campus.
-The Law Offices of Prosper Shaked may be able to take your case and file a lawsuit to get you the compensation you need after a serious accident or injury.
+Prosper Shaked Accident Injury Attorneys PA may be able to take your case and file a lawsuit to get you the compensation you need after a serious accident or injury.
 For a free legal consultation on your injury case, call Miami injury lawyer Prosper Shaked today at (305) 694-2676.